Connect with others who understand.

 Does Myasthenia Gravis Affect Life Expectancy?

+A myasthenia gravis diagnosis can feel scary at first, but there’s good news.
 Most people living with myasthenia gravis can expect to have the same life expectancy as the general population.
 Your life expectancy is the average number of years you can expect to live.

 What Is the Life Expectancy With Myasthenia Gravis?